matteovenezia/adams-car-suspension-optimization/README.md

 - **Vehicle handling analysis:** evaluation of the optimized full-vehicle model through standard transient handling manoeuvres.
 - **Tyre model comparison:** assessment of the influence of different tyre models on the predicted vehicle dynamic response.

-The following figures summarize the main project results.
+The handling analyses were repeated for different combinations of vehicle speed and steering angle.
+The figures below present the results corresponding to the most demanding test conditions.

 ### Suspension optimization and validation